How to Get the Largest Tax Refund Possible: 11 Secrets You’d Wish You Knew SoonerPersonal Taxes

 This is especially true if you are a self-employed homeowner residing in a high-tax area.
 You can claim deductions for anything from home office and advertising to healthcare insurance, vehicle use for work purposes, and more.

-4. Claim a Home Office Tax Deduction
+4. Claim the Home Office Tax Deduction

 If you have an office at home that you use for work purposes exclusively, you might be able to deduct any related expenses.
 In the past, in order to do so, the office had to be the primary location of your business and you were not allowed to maintain other business premises.